YuxingLiu/CarND-MPC-Project/writeup.md

 ## Latency

-To to account for the 100 ms latency, MPC will recalculate the initial states using the vehicle model:
+To account for the 100 ms latency, MPC will recalculate the initial states using the vehicle model:
 ```cpp
   if(latency > 0) {
     double x0 = state[0];